dallasspohn/mo11y-gls/README.md

-# Mo11y - Your Open Source AI Companion 💝
+# Mo11y - Your Open Source AI Business Assistant

-A sophisticated, evolving AI companion built with LangGraph that grows and learns with you.
-Mo11y is designed as an open-source alternative to online chatbots, perfect for personal use, Red Hat colleagues, and anyone who wants a private, customizable AI assistant.
+A sophisticated, evolving AI business assistant built with LangGraph that grows and learns with you.
+Mo11y is designed as an open-source alternative to online chatbots, perfect for business use, Red Hat colleagues, and anyone who wants a private, customizable AI assistant.

 ## 🌟 Features

 - **Long-term Memory**: Remembers your conversations, preferences, and important events
 - **Task Management**: Set reminders, manage calendar events, and track tasks
-- **Emotional Support**: Provides empathetic, non-judgmental support
-- **Life Journal**: Builds a comprehensive timeline of your life through conversations
+- **Business Journal**: Builds a comprehensive timeline of your business activities through conversations
 - **Natural Conversations**: Matches your tone and communication style
 - **Privacy-First**: All data stays on your machine - no cloud dependencies
 - **Extensible**: Built with LangGraph for easy customization and extension